 Compared to a jalapeno pepper, which measures from 2,500 to 8,000 Scoville Heat Units (SHU), the hottest banana pepper is actually 5 times milder than the mildest jalapeno peppers.
 That is quite mild.

-Other peppers you might be familiar with in this range include the Anaheim Pepper, which measures from 500 to 1,000 Scoville Heat Units, the Cubanelle Pepper, which ranges from 0 to 1,000 SHU, or the pepperoncini, ranging from 100 to 500 SHU.
+Other peppers you might be familiar with in this range include the Anaheim Pepper, which measures from 500 to 1,000 Scoville Heat Units, the Cubanelle Pepper, which ranges from 0 to 1,000 SHU, the pepperoncini, ranging from 100 to 500 SHU, or the Cascabella Pepper, which ranges from 1500 to 6,000 SHU.

 Growing Banana Peppers